Lighting Repair for Homes, HOA Common Areas, and Commercial Properties

 Yes.
 We troubleshoot transformer controls and can recommend targeted control upgrades when existing hardware is unreliable.

-Lighting repairs are service-scoped on-site because price depends on fixture count, cable path complexity, access conditions, and root cause.
+Lighting repairs are quoted after on-site inspection because price depends on fixture count, cable path complexity, access conditions, and root cause.

 Often, yes.
 We can repair failed sections, improve run balance, and update controls while keeping components that still perform well.